PirateBox-Dev/PirateBoxScripts/piratebox_lighttpd/readme.txt

      - if needed : hostapn and/or dnsmasq
      # apt-get install hostapn
      # apt-get install dnsmasq

-  > configure your share-folder (where should the uploaded file put to?)
-  >   in my case, I used /opt/piratebox/share

   > copy over the piratebox folder into /opt/ (as root)
     # sudo mkdir /opt